Arunachal Pradesh

-Arunachal Pradesh is the largest of the Seven Sister States of Northeast India by area.
-It borders the states of Assam and Nagaland to the south.
-It shares international borders with Bhutan in the west, Myanmar in the east, and a disputed 1,129 km border with China's Tibet Autonomous Region in the north at the McMahon Line.
+Spread over an area of 83743 km2, Arunachal Pradeh is bordered by the Indian states of Assam and Nagaland to the south.
+It shares international borders with Bhutan in the west, Myanmar in the east, and China in the north.
+The 1129 km border shared with China's Tibet Autonomous Region at the McMahon Line, has been subject to various border disputes and skirmishes.
+China claims the state in its entirety as South Tibet.
+China occupied some parts of the state during the Sino-Indian War in 1962 but later withdrew its forces.